-Doctors Without Borders, also known as Médecins Sans Frontières (MSF), is a renowned international humanitarian organisation headquartered in the Netherlands.
+Doctors Without Borders, also known as Médecins Sans Frontières (MSF), is a renowned international humanitarian organisation headquartered in Switzerland (CH).
 Founded in 1971, MSF has established itself as a leader in the medical humanitarian field, providing emergency medical care in conflict zones and areas affected by epidemics and natural disasters.
-Operating in over 70 countries, MSF delivers essential healthcare services, including surgical care, vaccination campaigns, and mental health support.
-Their unique approach combines medical expertise with a commitment to impartiality, ensuring that aid reaches those in greatest need, regardless of political or social affiliations.
-With numerous accolades, including the Nobel Peace Prize in 1999, Doctors Without Borders continues to be a pivotal force in global health, advocating for the rights of patients and the importance of access to medical care worldwide.
+Operating in over 70 countries, MSF delivers essential services such as surgical care, vaccination programmes, and mental health support, distinguishing itself through its commitment to impartiality and independence.
+The organisation's unique approach allows it to respond swiftly to crises, often in regions where access to healthcare is severely limited.
+With numerous accolades, including the Nobel Peace Prize in 1999, Doctors Without Borders continues to be a pivotal force in global health, advocating for the rights of patients and the need for equitable healthcare access worldwide.

 How does Doctors Without Borders's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Doctors Without Borders's score of 18 is higher than 93% of the industry.
+Doctors Without Borders's score of 21 is lower than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents